 Pursuant (and subject) to §4.1(b), the Parties shall Schedule the Contract Quantities on a net basis.

+§5.2 (Premium for Options) shall be amended as follows:

+After the first sentence the following new sentence shall be inserted:

+“For this purpose, the Writer shall, within two Business Days after entering into the Option, transmit by facsimile to the Holder an invoice showing the Premium to be paid on the Premium Payment Date.”

+§ 7.4 Effects of Force Majeure on Other Party: At the end of § 7.4 (Effects of Force Majeure on Other Party) the following shall be added:

+“Notwithstanding the foregoing, the other Party’s obligation shall not be released if such Party has negligently or intentionally caused the impossibility to perform or procure performance of the Claiming Party’s delivery or acceptance obligations.”

 § 8.6 Amounts Payable:

 § 8.6 shall be deleted and replaced by the following:

 “Without prejudice to a Party’s entitlement to invoice sums due under this § 8 in accordance with § 13, any such sum may be invoiced hereunder at any time and the Party so invoiced shall be required to make payment thereof on or before the fifth (5th) Business Day after receipt of such invoice. ”

+AOTES: The process for EFET agreements is set-up that way that all payments are made for the 20th of the month.
+We have operationally not the manpower to deal with such deviations.
+Please reconsider